-(1) The Company has no reinsurance contracts subject to Appendix A-791 - Life and Health Reinsurance Agreements ("A-791") that includes a provision which limits the reinsurer's assumption of significant risk.
+(1) The Company has no ceding reinsurance contracts subject to APPENDIX A-791 - Life and Health Reinsurance Agreements ("A-791") that includes a provision which limits the reinsurer's assumption of significant risk.

-(2) The Company has a reinsurance contract with United Healthcare Insurance Company not subject to A-791, for which reinsurance accounting was applied and which includes a provision that limits the reinsurer's assumption of risk.
+(2) The Company has no ceding reinsurance contracts not subject to A-791, for which reinsurance accounting was applied and which includes provisions that limits the reinsurer's assumption of risk.